Time limits for personal injury claims

 Air accident claims

-If you’ve been injured in an accident on board an aircraft or while embarking or disembarking a plane, you can claim compensation from the airline.
+If you’ve been injured in an accident on board an aircraft or while embarking or disembarking, you can claim compensation from the airline.

-Under the Montreal Convention, an airline is liable to compensate an injured passenger up to £90,000.
-The Convention is a treaty which establishes rules for airlines to follow on international flights between members.
-It includes the European Union and 132 Member States of The International Civil Aviation Organization.
+Under the Montreal Convention, an airline is liable to compensate an injured passenger up to £100,000.
+The Convention is a treaty that establishes rules for airlines to follow on international flights between members.
+It includes the European Union and 132 member states of the International Civil Aviation Organization.

 Aviation law is complex.
 It’s therefore essential to seek advice from a personal injury lawyer as soon as you start considering making a claim.